 Dr. Steven D. Mason joined the Department of Theology at LeTourneau University in 2006 after spending four years in St. Andrews, Scotland, pursuing a Ph.D. in Old Testament Studies.
 Dr. Mason’s excellence in both teaching and scholarship coupled with his ability to connect with students make him a favorite in and out of the classroom.
 He has taught twelve different Bible classes at LeTourneau such as Biblical Hebrew, the Pentateuch, Biblical Covenants, Old Testament Prophets, and Advanced Hermeneutics, and he consistently teaches in the university’s Honors College.
 Dr. Mason has an impressive record of publications and presentations in the field of biblical studies, represented in particular by his book entitled Eternal Covenant in the Pentateuch: The Contours of an Elusive Phrase, published by T&T Clark in 2008.
-He is currently working on another book under contract with Wipf & Stock Publishers on the topic of covenant in Isaiah, which is to be completed in early 2014.
+He is currently working on two other books under contract with Wipf & Stock Publishers and Baker Academic, respectively.

 Dr. Mason has served well on a number of university committees and special assignments.
 His leadership among his peers was officially recognized when he was voted president-elect of the Teaching Faculty Organization before serving as the associate vice president for Academic Affairs.
 Since then, he has assumed the important role of associate provost & dean of faculty.